yawgmoth/PF-3335/_pages/project.md

 will use the search algorithm developed in task 2 to find a sequence of actions that transforms the initial state into a state that satisfies the goal condition.

 The first step will be to parse PDDL files, which follow a LISP-inspired syntax, also known as (space-separated, list-supporting) [S-Expressions](https://en.wikipedia.org/wiki/S-expression).
 The easiest way to parse
-S-expressions is to fist tokenize the input, splitting at spaces, and ensuring that the opening and closing parenthesis are their own tokens (note that the comment character is ; and all lines starting with that character should be ignored).
+S-expressions is to first tokenize the input, splitting at spaces, and ensuring that the opening and closing parenthesis are their own tokens (note that the comment character is ; and all lines starting with that character should be ignored).
 It is also recommended to convert all input to lower case, since PDDL is not case-sensitive, and you may encounter domains with capitalized operator names.

 Parsing itself uses a stack: Tokens are consumed in sequence, and pushed onto the stack.
 When a closing parenthesis is encountered, elements are popped from the stack and accumulated in a list until